 We head to Carreg Cennan for a counter-clockwise hike around one of Wales' most spectacularly located castles.
 Set in the Brecon Beacon National Park, Carreg Cennen dominates its surroundings, perched above the mountain farms that surround it.
 The castle's story goes back to the 13th century but there is archaeological evidence that the Romans as well as prehistoric peoples occupied this craggy hilltop site (Roman coins and prehistoric skeletons have been unearthed here).
 After our walk, we enjoy lunch in a local farm tearoom, then head for Cardiff, the Welsh capital.
-We'll have a tour of Cardiff Castle in the late afternoon and then gather for our Farewell Dinner at the Purple Poppadom, hailed as the best Indian restaurant in Wales.
-Overnight at the Hilton Hotel...
-BLD

-Hiking Details: 3.5 miles, 3-3.5 hours, 840 feet ascent, 830 feet descent
+We'll have a tour of Cardiff Castle in the late afternoon and then gather for our Farewell Dinner.
+Overnight at the Hilton Hotel...BLD Hiking Details: 3.5 miles, 3-3.5 hours, 840 feet ascent, 830 feet descent